 If you have mapped more fields than the default display includes, then the import page may not show all fields at once.

 To view more fields you can select the following button to show all field options ⤵

 Accepting Records and Finishing the Import

-You now have a chance to select the records to be imported by clicking the check boxes on the left (or select all by clicking the first check box in the upper left).
-Click on the "Accept Selected" button to finish the import of those records:
+You now need to select the records to be imported by clicking the checkboxes on the left (or select all by clicking the first checkbox in the upper left).
+Click on the "Accept Selected" button to finish the import of those records ⤵

-Once you’ve accepted all the records, the import will complete and you can then check your Pipeliner system to view the newly imported Account Records:
+Once you’ve chosen your option, the import will complete and you can then check your Pipeliner system to view the newly imported records ⤵

 What if there’s a problem after the import is complete?